qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 $t$.
 The resulting distribution includes every possible first-encoding time plus a final “never encode” outcome.
 The same parameters control $a1$ and $b1$.

-The debugging memory has two slots and permits at most one trace from each event.
+The memory store has two global first-in, first-out slots: a third trace would evict the oldest, regardless of which event produced it.
+The current decision procedure, however, stops offering encoding choices within an event after that event's first encoding.
+It therefore permits at most one trace from $a1$ and one from $b1$ and functionally protects room for both.
+This does **not** force the endpoint—the policy can choose any time or never—but it assumes that event segmentation is available.
-This does **not** force the endpoint—the policy can choose any time or never—but it does assume that event segmentation is available and reserves capacity across events.
-Removing that assumption is a later test.
+A deterministic test confirms that the store itself has no event-specific slots.

 ### 3.3 Differentiable retrieval